 Cats may be great at keeping themselves clean, but sometimes they need a little extra help from their humans.

-Some of you may already be in a rage and ready to comment with, “Cats never need baths!”
+At this point, you might be thinking, “Cats never need baths!”
 That may be true for some cats, but there are a few circumstances where bathing is absolutely necessary.